wasp-lang/wasp/waspc/README.md

 ```
 to build the library and `wasp` executable.

-This might take a longer time (10 mins) if you are doing it for the very first time, since `cabal` will need to download the external dependencies.
+This might take a while (10 mins) if you are doing it for the very first time, since `cabal` will need to download the external dependencies.
+If that is the case, relax and feel free to get yourself a cup of coffee!
+When somebody asks what you are doing, you can finally rightfully say "compiling!" :D.

 NOTE: You may need to run `cabal update` before attempting to build if it has been some time since your last update.